theohbrothers/Get-DuplicateItem/README.md

 [![Build Status](https://travis-ci.org/leojonathanoh/Get-DuplicateItem.svg?branch=master)](https://travis-ci.org/leojonathanoh/Get-DuplicateItem)

-A Powershell module to find and list duplicate files.
+A Powershell module to find duplicate files.

 To widen the duplicate search scope to be across all descendent files, use the `-Recurse` switch.
 By default, the scope is within the immediate folder.